-Disenrollment - The removal of an enrollee from participation in the CONTRACTOR's MCO and deletion from the enrollment file furnished by TENNCARE to the CONTRACTOR.
+Disenrollment - The removal of an enrollee from participation in the CONTRACTOR'S MCO and deletion from the enrollment file furnished by TENNCARE to the CONTRACTOR.

-Electronic Visit Verification (EVV) System - An electronic system into which provider staff and consumer-directed workers can check-in at the beginning and check-out at the end of each period of service delivery to monitor member receipt of HCBS and which may also be utilized for submission of claims.
+Electronic Visit Verification (EVV) System - An electronic system into which provider staff and consumer-directed workers can check-in at the beginning and check-out at the end of each period of service delivery to monitor receipt of HCBS by members in CHOICES Group 2 or 3 and which may also be utilized for submission of claims.